 Make some of your goals short-term.
 They are to be completed within one year.

 Furthermore, set some long-term goals.
-That will take more than 5 years to complete.
+They are an important aspect of your career planning.
+These goals will take more than 5 years to complete.

 Now, on to goal achievement…

 Best Ways To Achieve Your Teaching Goals